tameem-jahangir/GPT_model/README.md

 GPT-ChatBot: Conversational AI with Custom-Built GPT Overview

 The GPT-ChatBot project is an open-source initiative that brings together the power of Generative Pre-trained Transformers (GPT) and a custom chatbot.
-Our goal is to create an accessible and customizable conversational AI system that can be fine-tuned for various applications.
+The goal was to create an accessible and customizable conversational AI system that can be fine-tuned for various applications.
 Key Features

     Custom GPT Model: